Chau-Lee/github-numberguessinggame/README.md

 # Number Guessing Game

 Welcome to the Number Guessing Game!
-This is a CLI-based game where the user has to guess a number between 1 and 100.
-The user has a limited number of chances based on the difficulty level to guess the correct number.
+The game where you guess the number from 1 to 100.
+There are 3 special level to the game below:

+Easy: 10 chances

+Medium: 5 chances

+Hard: 3 chances

 ## Project Structure